frenchie68/Z79Forth/README.md

 79-STANDARD implementation and the REL-ANS94 has the ANS flavor.

 ## Building the Platform
-A kit is being put together.
+A kit now is commercially available.
 The estimated market size is about 50 units.
-A PCB is being designed but this is a slow process and financial constraints also set an upper limit on how fast things can progress.

-So, your best bet is to acquire all the parts yourself and wire wrap the system as I did.
-A double Europe protyping card will be more than adequate.
-The bill of material (see `HW/BOM.txt`) is believed to be accurate.
-Good luck!
+A PCB has been contributed to the project and the related design kicad6 documents can be found in HW/kicad6.
+This is the central part of the kit.

 ## Repository Organization